Armenian residents of Azerbaijan’s Karabakh freely cross Lachin border checkpoint (PHOTO)

-In total, about 30 people have crossed the Lachin border checkpoint from Khankendi in the direction of the Gorus district of Armenia in nine vehicles belonging to the International Committee of the Red Cross (ICRC) today.
+In total, 30 people have crossed the Lachin border checkpoint in nine vehicles belonging to the International Committee of the Red Cross (ICRC) today.

-In addition, it is expected that today more than 60 people of Armenian origin will leave Karabakh and go to Armenia.

-Therefore, a total of up to 100 people of Armenian origin will pass through the Lachin border checkpoint during the day.

 This once again testifies to the absence of any obstacles or difficulties in the passage of Karabakh civilians of Armenian origin through the Lachin border checkpoint and serves as another proof that Armenia's claims about the "blockade" of the Lachin road by Azerbaijan are lies and slander.